 the non-AP and non-PCP has transmitted a Capability Information field in which the Reverse Direction subfield is equal to 1

 The AP or the PCP may use the offered RDG to transmit one or more BUs to the non-PCP and non-AP STA using the reverse direction protocol defined in 10.28.
 The non-PCP and non-AP STA should continue to offer an RDG to the AP or to the PCP within the current TXOP while the Buffered AC subfield of the QoS Control field in frames transmitted by the AP or by the PCP indicates that one or more BUs are buffered for the AC for which the TXOP was gained.

+An EDMG STA may include the QoS Triggered Unscheduled element in a PSC-REQ or Association Request frame transmitted to an EDMG AP or EDMG PCP to indicate an explicit request for a QoS enabled triggered schedule power save on specific ACs if the EDMG AP or EDMG PCP has transmitted a DMG Capability Information field in which the Triggered Unscheduled PS subfield is equal to 1.
+EDMG AP or EDMG PCP shall include the QoS Triggered Unscheduled element in the PSC-RSP or Association Response frame sent as response with the same respective QoS-TU AC bits as in the PSC-REQ or Association Request was set to 1.
+An EDMG STA may clear the QoS triggered schedule power save on a specific AC by sending a successful PSC-REQ frame with the relevant AC flag field set to 0.

+When QoS triggered schedule PS is enabled on a specific AC, an EDMG PCP and an EDMG AP shall deliver the available buffered BU on the AC immediately following a trigger frame that grants the RDG to the EDMG PCP or EDMG AP.
+The EDMG PCP or EDMG AP shall not deliver to the triggering STA an A-MPDU with a size greater than indicated by the QoS-TU Max A-MPDU Length Exponent and it shall not contain more than the number of MPDUs indicated by the QoS-TU Max MPDU Size as were indicated in the QoS Triggered Unscheduled element sent in the PSC-REQ frame that established the QoS enabled triggered schedule power save.

 SP: Do you agree to incorporate the changes in 11-17-1416-00-00ay-Power Save Delivery for 11ay.docx” (U-APSD extension for EDMG) into the draft?